OrderAtCounter/Web/README.md

 PHONE_NUMBER

 ###Local:
-Set your NODE_ENV environment variable to development.
+Set your NODE_ENV environment variable to "development".

 Create a .env file with environment variables on a single line.
 Example: